confluentinc/ksql/design-proposals/klip-33-key-format.md

 -- Only the value columns of CLICKS will be loaded from the schema registry.
 CREATE STREAM CLICKS
  WITH (
-   key_format='NONE',  -- Informs kdqlDB to ignore the key value_format='AVRO',
+   key_format='NONE',  -- Informs ksqlDB to ignore the key value_format='AVRO',
    ...
 );